AmpersandTarski/documentation/installing-ampersand/installing-the-tools-manually.md

 sessionMyName :: SESSION * MyName [UNI]
 MEANING "My name can be known in the current session."

-ROLE User MAINTAINS "Please specify your name"
-RULE "Please specify your name": "_SESSION"[SESSION] |- sessionMyName;sessionMyName~
-VIOLATION (TXT "You can use the 'Registration' service to do so.")
+ROLE User MAINTAINS "Please click on 'Registration' to specify your name" RULE "Please click on 'Registration' to specify your name": "_SESSION"[SESSION] |- sessionMyName;sessionMyName~ VIOLATION (TXT "You can find the 'Registration' item in the navigationbar (top of the screen).")

 INTERFACE Registration: "_SESSION"[SESSION] cRud BOX <ROWSNH>
    [ "My name is" : sessionMyName cRUd
    ]

+sayHelloReq :: SESSION * SESSION [PROP]
+ROLE ExecEngine MAINTAINS "Say hello when name is specified" RULE "Say hello when name is specified": "_SESSION"[SESSION] /\ sessionMyName;sessionMyName~ |- sayHelloReq VIOLATION (TXT "{EX} SetNavToOnCommit;/Hello_44__32_World")

 INTERFACE "Hello, World": "_SESSION"[SESSION] cRud BOX <ROWSNH>
    [ "Hello, world.
 My name is" : sessionMyName cRud
    ]

---$The following rule is there for the sole purpose of having the role ExecEngine defined.
-ROLE ExecEngine MAINTAINS "Dummy rule"
-RULE "Dummy rule": I[SESSION] |- I[SESSION]

 ENDCONTEXT
 ```